-Trust your body and know when another rep or two isn’t the best idea.
+Be mindful about pushing yourself, and know when it’s time to stop.
 This doesn’t mean you can’t continue to work on yourself.
 You already pushed your body, now push your mind — try yoga or meditation for a little extra energy after your workout.

-Some workouts can push us past our comfort zones and put a strain on our muscles.
-Naturally, we may want to curl up and hide from these feelings.
+Some workouts can push us past our comfort zones and put a strain on more than our muscles.
 Post-workouts can be a bit of a downer, but clearing your head with meditation and yoga can relieve stress in your body in two ways.

 First, you are clearing your mind of energy-draining chatter.
-By focusing on marrying your breath with movement, you are taking your mind off of future tasks and any aches and soreness you may feel.
+By focusing on connecting your breath to movement, you are taking your mind off of future tasks and any aches and soreness you may feel.

-These mindful practices also allow you to channel inward.
+Second, these mindful practices also allow you to channel inward.
 For those who believe in energy repairing, you may be able to find relief from within.
-Once you get off the mat, you’ll have the energy to focus on the most important things in your life!
+Once you get off the mat, you’ll have the energy to focus on the things that are really important

 5. Take a Cold Shower